sroccoli1/todoapp/README.md

 [My own record of errors and fixes.](https://github.com/sroccoli1/todoapp/blob/main/errors_and_fixes.md)

-## I want to check this out - How to ?
+## I want to check out the code - How to ?

 Important to note to the working code is on the <code>master</code> branch!
 1. Start getting the remote reposity by cloning it in your local repository. <br>